 In 1978, UTI was separated from RBI.
 The Industrial Development Bank of India (IDBI) got regulatory and administrative control in place of RBI.
 And UTI started working under it.

 The development of Mutual Funds in India can be divided into several stages.
-As the first phase was from 1964 to 1987, in which UTI had a fund of ₹ 6700Cr.
+The first phase was from 1964 to 1987, in which UTI had a fund of ₹ 6700Cr.

-After this, the second phase starts in 1987, in which the entry of public sector funds started.
+After this, the second phase started in 1987, in which the entry of public sector funds started.
 In this time, many banks got a chance to make Mutual Funds.